hasanirogers/blog/_posts/2020-09-14-react-and-web-components.md

 ---
 layout: post
-title: How to use Web Components in React by Example
+title: How to use LitElement Components in React by Example
 date: 2020-09-14 16:10 -0400
 author: Hasani Rogers
 tags: react web-components lit-element wrapper
 excerpt: Web Components are great.
 They theoretically can be used with any library or framework.
 React takes a little bit more effort to work with Web Components however.
-In this post I'll use Kemet components, which are built with Lit Element, in a React application by using wrappers.
-Although I'm using Lit Element, the principals here apply to any Web Component.
+In this post I'll use Kemet components, which are built with LitElement, in a React application by using wrappers.
+Although I'm using LitElement, the principals here apply to Web Components built using anything.
 ---

-So I love Lit Element.
+So I love LitElement.
 I've also come to like React.
 Every since the advent of Angular.js (that's right, Angular 1.x) I've dreamt of components that were framework agnostic.
-This is why I invest so much energy in Lit Element.
+This is why I invest so much energy in LitElement.
 It allows me to create those framework agnostic components.
 It lets me do it in a way that's similar to React as well.

 When talking about Web Components though, React is tricky.
 At the time of this writing it has a score of 71% on [Custom Element Everywhere](https://custom-elements-everywhere.com#react) and it's been that way for a while.
 Most of the other major frameworks there score much better.
 Why is that?
 Well most of the issues involve passing rich data and handling events.